 He is also stopping in at schools and businesses along the way, delivering motivational talks to help with the fundraising.

 “At the beginning of this run, just days in, I injured my foot so badly that I thought I’d have to start again.
-Through careful management and even some barefoot running, I’ve hit more than 2,600 miles – more than a third of the total distance I’ll need to run – in around five months.
+Through careful management and even some barefoot running, I’ve hit more than 3,000 miles in around six months.
 My maths isn’t great, but that tells me that I have a good shot at making it before my visa runs out.”

 “I’m doing this to show people, and especially children in situations like I was in, and many worse, that anything is possible, and that you can’t give up on hope and health.
 I’d like to thank the US so far for taking me in when I’ve most needed it – I couldn’t do this without the kindness of the American people.”

 Before the 6,000 mile coast-to-coast US run: